Item 17: Be Defensive When Iterating Over Arguments

 Sat 03 January 2015

 This sample is from a previous version of the book.
-See the new second edition here.
+See the new third edition here.

 When a function takes a list of objects as a parameter, it’s often important to iterate over that list multiple times.
 For example, say you want to analyze tourism numbers for the U.S. State of Texas.
 Imagine the data set is the number of visitors to each city (in millions per year).
 You’d like to figure out what percentage of overall tourism each city receives.